openstack/api-sig/guidelines/consuming-catalog.rst

 endpoints matching ``{region_name}``, preferrably including the list of regions that were found.

+#.
+From the set of remaining candidate endpoints, find the ones that best
+   matches the requested ``{service-type}``.
+   (see `Find Endpoint Matching Best Service Type`_)

 The remaining ``{candidate-endpoints}`` match the request.

-If there is more than one of them, select the ones that match the highest priority ``{interface}``.

-If there is more than one of them, return the first, but emit a warning to the user that more than one endpoint was left.
+If there is more than one of them, use the first, but emit a warning to the user that more than one endpoint was left.
 If ``{be-strict}`` has been requested, return an error instead with information about each of the endpoints left in the list.

 .. note:: It would be more correct to throw an error if there is more than one
           endpoint left, but the keystoneauth library returns the first and